-What are sustainability credits
+What are sustainability credits?

 In our society, some economic activity is currently accepted or needed however it is unsustainable in the long term.
 Sustainability Credits are an economic mechanism which transfers funds from companies with unsustainable practices, to organisations currently addressing the sustainability issue.
 As a consequence, companies and industries are motivated to transition to more sustainable practices while funds are immediately made available to ameliorate the sustainability issue.